axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 **Quick search**

-In the view mode, when quick search is enabled, a text box will appear to allow you to search.
+In view mode, when quick search is enabled, a text box will appear to allow you to search.

 |case-quick-search-textbox|

   .. important::

     #.
-The quick search function is unaffected by widget filters.
+You can define the scope of the quick search feature in the configuration panel.
     #.
-You can define the scope of the quick search feature in the configuration panel.
+The result of the quick search function may be affected if you apply a complex filter on the widget.

 .. _new-dashboard-process-list-widget: